Loveworld: Reception

 Michaelangelo Matos of The A.V.
-Club rated it B+ and wrote that, compared to their debut, it "mines the same seam, though a bit less consistently".
+Club rated it B+ and wrote that, compared to the band's first album, it "mines the same seam, though a bit less consistently".
 Matthew Perpetua of Pitchfork Media rated it 6.3/10 stars and wrote, "LOVEWORLD is an album overflowing with sweetness and joy, but it is rather short on depth."
 Barry Walters of Spin rated it 8/10 stars and wrote that the band "just won't allow you to mope".